DFranck/hydro_bidder-page/pages/docs/projects/whitelisting.md

 Currently, there are 6 Hydro committee members performing the following duties:

-1. **Liquidity Export Performance**
+**Role 1: Liquidity Export Performance**

     - Responsible for tracking the performance of liquidity exports.
     - Assigned Member: Robo McGobo

-2. **Whitelist Management**
+**Role 2: Whitelist Management**

     - Responsible for liaising with applicants and providing feedback on whitelist update proposals for assets and actions.
     - Assigned Member: Phil RX

-3. **Auction Performance**
+**Role 3: Auction Performance**

     - Responsible for monitoring the performance of auctions on the Hydro platform and detecting possible signs of manipulation and collusion.
     - Assigned Member: Trix

-4. **Export Deployment**
+**Role 4: Export Deployment**

     - Responsible for ensuring the efficient and cost-effective deployment of liquidity exports across the IBC ecosystem and beyond.
     - Assigned Member: Jonny Wiles

-5. **Security Monitoring**
+**Role 5: Security Monitoring**

     - Responsible for security emergency response and coordination with the general Cosmos Hub community.
     - Assigned Member: Andres

-6. **Ecosystem Growth**
+**Role 6: Ecosystem Growth**
     - Responsible for identifying new opportunities for collaboration and user adoption.
     - Assigned Member: Carter

 At the launch of Hydro, and during the first couple of rounds, the strategies that are more likely to be whitelisted by the committee are:

-1. **Liquid Staking DEX Provision**: This involves pairing liquid ATOM with a Liquid Staking Token (LST).
+**Liquid Staking DEX Provision**: This involves pairing liquid ATOM with a Liquid Staking Token (LST).
 Hydro's allocation should not surpass 33% of the total liquidity after deposits.

-2. **Lending**: This includes using ATOM or LSTs as collateral to mint or borrow tokens.
+**Lending**: This includes using ATOM or LSTs as collateral to mint or borrow tokens.
 A 60% Loan-to-Value (LTV) ratio has been established as a safety precaution.
 Initially, lending will be limited to liquid ATOM until LST liquidity reaches sufficient depth for whitelisting.

 As the rounds progress, the Hydro committee will introduce other strategies, submitted by the Projects, based on success and risk management mechanisms in place.